MSadriAghdam/MSadriAghdam/README.md

 - 👯 I’m looking to collaborate on any interesting ML model.
 - 💬 Ask me about ML,data analytics, NLP,
 - 📫 How to reach me: msmohsensadr@gmail.com / s77706@bht-berlin.de / https://www.linkedin.com/in/msadriaghdam/
-- ⚡ Fun fact: it is 2 AM, I'm training a model and working on my github profile!